randomsymbols/fsubmit/README.md

 ## Composer

-You can install the bindings via [Composer](http://getcomposer.org/).
+You can install the library via [Composer](http://getcomposer.org/).
 Run the following command:

 ```bash
 composer require randomsymbols/fsubmit
 ```

-To use the bindings, use Composer's [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading):
+To use the library, use composer's [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading):

 ```php
 require_once('vendor/autoload.php');